 Establishment of Walmer

 In terms of the 1896 resolution, the road had to be 60 feet wide, fenced and maintained by the Divisional Council.
 By November of that same year, the old road through the Mill Property was closed.
 The Mill Property, by the way, is where Thomas Gubb who was the owner at the time, got permission to have Xhosa huts built in 1863.
 Although he sold the land in 1867, the area was still known as Gubb’s Location and was later owned by the Mill Park Estate and Land Company.
-The location was closed by the Plague Board in 1903.
+The location was closed by the Plague Board in 1903, following the outbreak of Bubonic Plague

 The derivation of the name “Target Kloof” is also of interest.
 Word has it that there used to be a shooting range on the Port Elizabeth side of the valley near the then Gubb’s Location and the locals started to refer to it as Target Kloof.